cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 In this section, you will:

-* Add application rules- the rules of checkers.
+* Add application rules - the rules of checkers.
-* Add a Message Handler to create game and return its ID.
+* Add a Message Handler to create a game and return its ID.

 </HighlightBox>